thoughtbot/maybe_haskell/release/maybe_haskell.md

 ### The Future

-If the above theory didn't make complete sense, that's OK.
+If the theory above didn't make complete sense, that's OK.
 Let's get back to our Tic-Tac-Toe program and see how this works in the context of a real-word example.

 When it's our turn (us being the computer player), we want to play out the next turn for every move we have available.
 For each of those next turns, we want to do the same thing again.
 We want to repeat this process until the game is over.
-At that point, we can see which choice lead to the best result and use that one.
+At that point, we can see which choice led to the best result and use that one.

 One thing we'll need, and our first opportunity to use `Monad`, is to find all available moves for a given `Board`: